datavikingr/the-new-bonsai-linux/README.md

  - nerd cred - this is nerd-cool and you know it \~tiling window hacker aesthetic~

 # Features:
- - rolling release Ubuntu (big thanks to [wimpysworld](https://github.com/wimpysworld) for this absolute power move)
- - snap-free, cloud-init free, gnome-free Ubuntu
+ - snap-free, cloud-init free, gnome-free, rolling release Ubuntu at the core
- - seriously light weight
- - tiling window managers are pretty cool; powered by berry, berrytile
+   - nala front-end for apt for faster updates
- - flatpak, pacstall, deb-get, homebrew, and nala bring all of the packages home to roost!
+   - flatpak, pacstall, deb-get and homebrew for maximal package access
+ - arch, debian, and fedora as components of the core, powered by distrobox
- - seemless dnf, pacman, aur package integration in the application launcher
+   - seemless dnf, pacman, aur package integration into the system
- - nala is way faster and prettier than apt. don't forget to ```nala fetch```!
+ - seriously light weight micro-desktop berry window manager
+   - preconfigured sxhkd, with sane keybinds and 10 desktops
  - powerful system admin tools with timeshift, stacer, garted, and mainline
- - custom neofetch, neofetch config (really minimal tweaks, lemme not overstate this)
+   - kernel-level management, even in ubuntu

+# Roadmap:
+ 1.  ~gather and provide all of the licenses in one easy-to-access folder.
+Better than hunting them down online each time.~
+ 2.  ~1080p monitor support with polybar, I may also tweak colors for more pop.~
+ 3.  [cassowary](https://github.com/casualsnek/cassowary), so I can add windows applications to the available software (I need powerBI for work)
+ 4.  ~checking godot's licensing~, add Godot to both scripts.
+ 5.  [wtfutil](https://github.com/wtfutil/wtf) - I have a vertical dashboard config already, I need to make it horizontal and install that. pending a licensing doublecheck.
+ 6.  better GTK/QT theming. looking at thunar is painful. need lxsessions, I think.
+ 7.  adding automatic creation of three distroboxes (arch, debian, fedora) to the install scripts. they are not currently included.
+ 8.  update script that updates across all various package managers installed on the host.
+ 9.  a boot splash screen
+ 10. branding, I guess? it's basically a whole distrubution already, may as well lean into it.

-# App List:
+# App Suite:
  - sxhkd - hotkeys
  - rofi - program launcher
  - kitty - a lightweight terminal emulator with image support - great for custom neofetch configs!